pouriyajamshidi/tcping/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

+# Important

+**Please provide the requested parameters below to help us review your pull request.**

+**Pull requests without a body or explanation will be rejected.**

 ## Describe your changes

 ## Issue ticket number and link

+Closes #

 ## Checklist before requesting a review

 - [ ] I have performed a self-review of my code
-- [ ] If it is a core feature, I have added thorough tests.
+- [ ] If it is a core feature, I have added tests.
 - [ ] I have run `make check` and there are no failures.

 ## Type of change